top of page

 UFC 272 is remembered as the most personal grudge match in modern UFC history — a fight between two former best friends whose relationship had ended so badly that the in-cage result was almost secondary to the personal closure.
 The Covington wrestling clinic and Masvidal's post-fight legal troubles made the entire 2022 narrative around both fighters as much about court dates as about championship trajectories.

 For Colby Covington, the win positioned him for a third title shot.
 He fought Leon Edwards at UFC 296 in December 2023 for the welterweight title — a UD loss that effectively closed his championship window.
-He has remained a top-tier welterweight contender but has not received another title shot through the mid-2020s.

 FAQ